 ObjectiveFS supports AWS S3 Transfer Acceleration that enables fast transfers of files over long distances between your server and S3 bucket. learn more

 ObjectiveFS supports both automatic snapshots and checkpoint/manual point-in-time snapshots.
 Snapshots can be mounted as a read-only filesystem to access your filesystem data as it was at that point in time.
-There is no limit to the number of filesystem snapshots that you can create and use. learn more
+This is useful to recover accidentally deleted or modified files or as the source for creating a consistent point-in-time backup. learn more

 While our regular license check is very robust and can handle multi-day outages, some companies prefer to minimize external dependencies.
 For these cases, we offer a local license check feature that lets you run your infrastructure independent of any license server. learn more